surister/cratedb-tableau-connector/README.md

 This custom connector aims to offer the best Tableau experience possible, this is a work in progress since PostgresSQL compatibility is not 100% and is bound to change over time.

-We test compatibility issues with Tableau's connector sdk (TDVT).
+We test compatibility issues with Tableau's connector sdk: [TDVT suite](https://tableau.github.io/connector-plugin-sdk/docs/tdvt).
 Progress is tracked in https://github.com/crate/cratedb-tableau-connector/issues/2